asbjornenge/asbjornenge.github.com/wwc/dock_in_the_clouds.md

 # Dock in the cloud

-Sick of having virtualbox & docker dragging your devbox down in the mud?
+Sick of having virtualbox & docker dragging your macbook air down in the mud?

 This post came as a result of me having way too many containers running locally.